 At the beginning of the semester, the department will send out the names of faculty members and PhD students who are looking for undergraduate research assistants.
 You will also find the latest information on jobs, internships and other opportunities for undergraduates on the wiki page.
-Alternatively, if you know of a faculty member who would like to hire you as an assistant, then ask that faculty member to contact me.
-For more information on RA positions see the Research Opportunities page.
+Alternatively, if you know of a faculty member who would like to hire you as an assistant, then ask that faculty member to contact me directly.